alecerodrigues/NFC_Access_Control/NFC_Scan_Auth_DualSol/README.md

 | (1) 5V | D3 |
 | (2) 5V | D4 |

 The solenoids also produce a current kickback when operating so it is critical to utilise a mosfet and a diode on each in order to ensure the operating safety of the solenoids.
-A diagram of how thhat needs to be setup can be seen below.
+A diagram of how that needs to be setup can be seen below.